AntonHuu/GitGithub_training/Git_Github_dictionary.md

 - Collaborations: Go to the repository, settings, access and then collaborators.
   Add people via their mail connected to their github.
+  So if you collab, always make sure you are synced.
+Pull first to see changes others made before editing again, because git won't allow you to push if you're not synchronized.
+  Carefull because you can't push at the same time same file.
+  Person that created repository, is owner (can add other collaborator, change name, delete it, ...).
+Collaborator can edit but doesn't own it.

+### Experimenting Risk Free (branching)

+- Like working on parallel timeline

+- git branch to create a branch.
+Need to know in which timeline you're working after because it is seperate commit! (maybe also pushing will work on one timeline.)
+Can also merge them back later!

+  commits: 1-2-3-4-5
+  If you branch from 3 and make new one: 3-4*-5*...
+In this timeline, 3 will be the first commit in your new timeline.

+- - Maybe to test new things while keeping master timeline safe

+  - When collaborating in a project

+  - Looking for different solution on the same issue

+  - Release series (V1.1, V1.2, ...)

+- Branch

+  - Alternative history of commits

+  - Has a specific name (chooseable)

+  - Independent timeline

+  - Connected to a moment in time